nagyistge/jmeter-graphs/README.md

 ## Implementation

 ### Graphing Library
-I have used Clojure's [Incanter](https://github.com/incanter/incanter) as graphing library.
+I have used Clojure's [Incanter](https://github.com/incanter/incanter) as a graphing library.

 ## License